 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide will be at 3:15 am and the next high tide at 4:08 pm.
-The first low tide will be at 8:47 am and the next low tide at 11:11 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 3:07 am and the next high tide will be at 3:41 pm.
+The first low tide was at 8:39 am and the next low tide will be at 10:29 pm.

 The lunar phase is a Waning Crescent.
-Today we will have 13 hours and 12 minutes of sun.
-The solar transit will be at 12:38 pm and the length of time the moon will be visible will be 13 hours and 24 minutes.
+Today we have 12 hours and 44 minutes of sun.
+The solar transit is at 12:34 pm and the length of time the moon will be visible will be 13 hours and 13 minutes.

 The solunar fishing calendar in Honolulu tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Honolulu.
 The times are generated in local time in Hawaii.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables:

 [ 0 low activity ] , [ average activity ] , [ high activity ] , [ very high activity ]

 NOTE: The times reflected in the tide table for Honolulu are tide forecasts only valid as references for sport fishing.
 They shouldn't be used as a guide for navigation.
 The heights are expressed in feet referenced to Mean Lower Low Water (MLLW).

 MLLW is the average of the lower low water height of each tidal day observed over the official time segment over which tide observations are taken and reduced to obtain mean value (Tidal Datum Epoch).

 |3:07 am||high tide||( 1.0 ft. )|